cyberbotics/webots-doc/reference/speaker.md

   - `"pico"` for the SVOX Pico text-to-speech engine (default value).
   - `"microsoft"` for the Microsoft SAPI5 text-to-speech engine (only available on Windows).

-The function returns `false` if the engine cannot not be set and `true` otherwise.
+The function returns `false` if the engine cannot be set and `true` otherwise.

-The `wb_speaker_get_engine` function allows the user to get the engine of the text-to-speech for a speaker device.
+The `wb_speaker_get_engine` function allows the user to get the text-to-speech engine for a speaker device.

 The `wb_speaker_set_language` function allows the user to set the language of the current text-to-speech engine.
 For the `"pico"` engine, the `language` parameter should be set to one of the following values: